qzq92/Dash-sample-analytics-dashboard-concept/README.md

 - Initialize OneMap API authentication on startup
 - Fetch and cache data from various APIs
 - Update displays every 30-60 seconds
-- Handle map resizing when switching tabs
+- Handle map resizing when switching tabs and toggling sections
+- Apply color coding to pollutant values based on air quality standards
+- Display comprehensive legends for PSI and pollutant categories with source attribution

 ## Other miscellaneous information